Visual analytics for networked-guarantee loans risk management: Case Study

-Although there are nearly 200 kinds of 4 vertex node motif shapes, there are only 20 existing in the high default group.
-We thus perform analysis on the 20 motifs instead of every shape.
-The detailed motif shapes are given in \autoref{reform}.
-Most of the them have rather complex structures, however, some of them are known to banking experts, for example, motif 6 is joint liability loan.
-Some others can be understood by a combinations of smaller guarantee patterns.
-For example, motif 5 is a combination of joint liability with a single guarantee.
-Three of the motifs, motif 15, 16, and 17 attracted our attention.
-(1) high default rates for the patterns (ranging from 61\% to 90\% in ratio for default firm and 55\% to 100\% in Ratio for default amount); (2) relative small number of instances (4 or 5) are detected from the whole network.
-Besides, (3) the top five risk motifs show \emph{single input, single output, feed forward structures}.

-\autoref{M151617} gives all the pattern 15 instances detected from the entire network.
-Some of motif instances coincide together.
-These three patterns are interesting, for example, pattern 15 recurrent for five times in a group, the bank lost \emph{all} the money lend to the enterprises with such guarantee structures(see Table~\ref{riskmotiftable}).
-There is high possibility that fraud loan guarantee may happen for several times; and local bank failed to recognize the fraud pattern.
-Similar analysis implies pattern 16 and 17 may be also guarantee patterns with high default.
+Although there are nearly 200 kinds of 4-vertex node motif shapes, only 20 exist in the high default group.
+We thus perform analysis only on the 20 motifs rather than on every shape.
+Most of them have rather complex structures; however, some of them are known to banking experts -- for example, motif 6 is a joint liability loan.
+Some others can be understood by a combination of smaller guarantee patterns.
+For example, motif 5 is a combination of a joint liability guarantee loan with a single guarantee.
+Three of the motifs, 15, 16, and 17, attracted our attention for a number of reasons: (1) high default rates for the patterns (ranging from 61\% to 90\% in the ratio for default firm and 55\% to 100\% in the ratio for default amount); (2) a relatively small number of instances (4 or 5) are detected from the whole network; (3) the top five risk motifs show \emph{single input, single output, feed forward structures}. \autoref{M151617} gives all the instances of pattern 15 that are detected from the entire network.
+Some of the nodes coincide together.
+These three patterns are interesting; for example, where pattern 15 occurs five times in a group, the bank lost \emph{all} the money lent to the enterprises with such guarantee structures (see Table~\ref{riskmotiftable}).
+There is a high possibility that a fraud loan guarantee may happen several times, and the local bank failed to recognize the fraud pattern.
+A similar analysis implies that patterns 16 and 17 may also be risk patterns.